protocolbuffers/protocolbuffers.github.io/content/programming-guides/encoding.md

     *   `foo` and `bar` are concatenations of the same individual messages in a different order.

+## Encoded Proto Size Limitations {#size-limit}

+Protos must be smaller than 2 GiB when serialized.
+Many proto implementations will refuse to serialize or parse messages that exceed this limit.

 ## Condensed Reference Card {#cheat-sheet}

 The following provides the most prominent parts of the wire format in an